Lens, Pas-de-Calais: History

 Lens was initially a fortification from the Norman invasions.
 In 1180, it was owned by the Count of Flanders, and sovereignty was exercised by the Crown of France.
 In the 13th century, Lens received a charter from Louis VIII of France, allowing it to become a city.
 The Flemish razed the city in 1303.
 Prior to this, the city's population relied on its markets.
 In 1526, Lens was made part of the Spanish Netherlands under the ownership of the French monarchy, and only passed back to France on 7 November 1659 with the Treaty of the Pyrenees.

 In 1849, coal was discovered in Lens after surveys were carried out at Annay, Courrières and Loos-en-Gohelle.
-This led to the expansion of the city into an important industrial center.
+This led to the expansion of the city into an important industrial center as part of the Nord-Pas de Calais Mining Basin.
 The Lens Mining Company was founded in 1852 and experienced large profits.
-The city was largely destroyed in the First World War and half of the population perished.
-In World War II, the Allies bombarded the city from the air, leaving 500 dead.
+The city, occupied from 1914 to 1918, was largely destroyed in the First World War and its population of 18,000 fell by half.
+In World War II, the Allies bombarded the city from the air, leaving 500 dead and 1,000 buildings destroyed.
+A new Hôtel de Ville was erected in 1965.

-Approximately nine kilometres from Lens, the Canadian National Vimy Memorial was opened in 1936, dedicated to the Battle of Vimy Ridge (part of the Battle of Arras) and the First World War Canadian soldiers who died during the war; the Memorial is also the site of two Canadian cemeteries.
-The centennial commemoration of the Battle of Vimy Ridge was held at the Memorial on 9 April 2017.
-The official ceremony included comments from Canadian Prime Minister Justin Trudeau, Governor General David Johnston as representative of the Monarchy of Canada, Prince Charles as representative of the Monarchy of the United Kingdom, Prince William, Duke of Cambridge, Prince Harry, the President of France François Hollande, and the Prime Minister of France Bernard Cazeneuve.

-The last coal mine in Lens closed in 1986.
-Since 2012, Lens has been the location of the Louvre-Lens art museum.